wenqian-xing/wenqian-xing.github.io/_pages/teaching.md

 {% include base_path %}

 At Stanford University, I have been a course assistant for:
-- OIT 245 Optimization and Simulation Modeling (Yue Hu)
+- OIT 245 Optimization and Simulation Modeling (Yue Hu, Daniela Saban)

 At Columbia University, I have been a course assistant for:
 - IEOR 4106 Stochastic Models (David D. Yao)